MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/predict.md

 - **AI culture:** To successfully develop an AI culture, key changes might be required to become AI-ready.
 This includes the ability to explore AI potential across the business, recognition and fostering of the skills and roles required to make AI success, providing examples of successful implementations of AI with relevant scenarios in finance, marketing, sales, and customer service and AI application evangelism.

-- **Responsible AI:** Responsible AI is a commitment to the advancement of AI driven by principles that put people first.
+- **Responsible AI:** Responsible AI is a commitment to the advancement of AI, driven by principles that put people first.
 Microsoft AI principles and resources support trusted AI within infrastructure and business frameworks.
 To successfully build an AI practice, responsible AI should be incorporated into your digital innovation approach.

 - **Scalable AI:** Scalable AI enables fueling innovation tools at all levels, evaluating AI investments, and establishing technical processes for AI throughout your organization.
 AI patterns and best practices allow scaling AI horizontal and vertical through the enterprise.